michael-s-downs/thethingineed/readme.md

 }
 ```

 If we want to retrieve more information we can do a multiple retrieval.
-In the following request one retrieval will filter by <i>filename</i> and the other by <i>snnipet_id</i>.
+In the following request, one retrieval will filter by <i>filename</i> and the other by <i>snnipet_id</i>.

 ```json
 {